chadeyrasal/cron-expression-parser/README.md

 - Day of the week: from 1 to 7
 - Command to execute

 N.B.
-This scripts does not support usage of the following for input:
+This script does not support the usage of the following for input:

 - Month: jan, feb... abbreviations
 - Day of the week: 0 is not supported